Aldaviva/RuntimeUpgradeNotifier/Readme.md

 ```

 #### Automatically stop process
-Stop the current process when the .NET runtime is upgraded, but does not automatically start any new processes.
+Stop the current process when the .NET Runtime is upgraded, but does not automatically start any new processes.
 This is useful if a watchdog will automatically restart your process when it exits.

 To control how the process exits, including its exit code, see [Exit Strategy](#exit-strategy-how-to-stop-the-current-process).